 Anyway, posting this image also gives me an excuse to let you know that I now have a twitter account and that I’ll use it occasionally and you can follow it if you like.
 Here’s the link: #royeastlanddraw https://twitter.com/royeastlanddraw

-These drawings weren’t made to be works of art.
-These are demonstration drawings done as part of the Life Drawing classes I teach at Margate Adult Education Centre and at The Sidney Cooper Gallery, in Canterbury.
-They are 15-20 second drawings of two repeated poses (each pose held for three times).
+These drawings weren’t made to be works of art; these are demonstration drawings done as part of the Life Drawing classes I teach at Margate Adult Education Centre and at The Sidney Cooper Gallery in Canterbury.
+These are drawings of people holding a pose for about 15-20 seconds and then moving to a second pose and then repeating the first, and so on, three times over.
 The students get a minute or 30 seconds for each pose.
-There are various reasons for doing this drawing exercise, and I’d need to write a very long essay to put them all into words.
 Here are a few thoughts about this particular drawing exercise.

-Get in touch with the Sidney Cooper Gallery (Canterbury) or the Margate Adult Education Centre (you might have to get to them via their main website) if you’d like to come along to the Life Drawing sessions.
+Get in touch with the Sidney Cooper Gallery (Canterbury) or the Margate Adult Education Centre if you’d like to come along to the Life Drawing sessions.

 LIFE DRAWING IS GOOD FOR YOU!